nengnengli/bit1029public.github.io/people.md

 <p style="text-align:justify;"><strong>Mingzhong Wang</strong>.
 Lecturer in ICT （Faculty of Arts and Business)，University of the Sunshine Coast, Australia. <a href="https://www.usc.edu.au/staff/dr-mingzhong-wang">[Website]</a></p>

-**Our DRL group is also working with renowned company's AI group towards more real-world applications, e.g., 育碧 UbiSoft(China), 达闼 CloudMinds(Shenzhen)**.
+**Our DRL group is also working with renowned company's AI group towards more real-world applications, e.g., 育碧 Ubisoft(China), 达闼 CloudMinds(Shenzhen)**.